You are here

 Such expectations are somewhat new.
 Vu is currently in the midst of the hottest stretch of his young collegiate career, riding an eight-game hitting streak and posting a .500 average with six home runs and 20 RBI across his last 11 contests.
 Vu had already made a dazzling play in the field during the top of the first on Saturday, diving to snag a fly ball from sophomore outfielder Austin Overn to lead off the game.

-As it turns out, one pitch was all Vu needed to bring the crowd of 3 to its feet.
+As it turns out, one pitch was all Vu needed to bring the crowd to its feet.
 After junior catcher Ryan Campos kicked off the frame with a single, the San Diego native deposited a 430-foot, 104 mph home run into dead center field, setting the tone for another big offensive night in ASU’s (22-21, 12-11 Pac-12) 17-2 series-clinching win, it’s sixth straight, over USC (20-22, 10-9 Pac-12).

 Vu was far from content with just one knock on the night, as he finished with two more hits — another two-run shot, this one 441 feet into left-center, along with a two-run triple — and six RBI on the night, solidifying what was easily the best performance of his career.